Calliari/terminalConfig/zsh/README.md

 # Description
-This is my "Terminal" configuration file for colours and style
+This is my "Terminal" configuration file for colours and style with iterm2

 # Instructions how to setup